Full-Time MBA (FTMBA) Policies

 • Group rooms may not be reserved for individual student use.

 • An individual may use an unoccupied or unreserved room.
 However, should a group need the room, the individual must vacate it.
-One group member must reserve the room using the online system at that time and prior to informing the individual that they must vacate it.
+One group member must reserve the room using the online system at that time and before informing the individual that they must vacate it.

 • If no more than one individual representing a group reservation is present 15 minutes or more after the reservation start time, the reservation is considered forfeited, and the room may be used by another group during the time that the forfeited group had reserved it.